 - Unavailable on Chewy

-Its ingredients are effective at interrupting the life cycle of fleas at the pre-adult stages, and while also killing flea eggs, larvae and dormant pupae.
-This prevents reemergence of new generation of fleas and provides control for up to about a month.
+This prevents the re-emergence of a new generation of fleas and provides a control for up to about a month.
 Among both non-natural and natural best flea shampoos for dogs, this one also had the best smell.

 5Flea and Tick Shampoo with Oatmeal